mega-group/record-search/README.md

 # Notes
 I made this for myself so it is setup to support my setup.
 I keep everything under the same database so that's why I can use oxmysql to check the database for my records.
 I may make edits in the future if the desire is wanted.
-I have given a config to configure the export so if there's a resource that you can run to do this then just change the export.
-You can also just change the export (via the config.lua in client folder) if you don't use oxmysql just remember they need to work the same way (which I personally have no idea much about SQL databases)
+I have given a simple line in the server.lua to easily change the export.
+This will save you a good minute lol.

 # The UI is trash
 Well again I made this for myself so I wasn't making it look pretty.
 I may come back in the future to tighty it up and make it look better.
 I may even bring in some extra stuff but let me know if that's something you're interested in.